jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 ## Git

-Jenkins X supports a number of different git providers.
-You can specify the git provider you wish to use and the organisation to use for the git providers for each environment in your [jx-requirements.yml](https://github.com/jenkins-x/jenkins-x-boot-config/blob/master/jx-requirements.yml) file.
+Jenkins X supports a number of different Git providers.
+You can specify the Git provider you wish to use and the organisation to use for the Git providers for each environment in your [jx-requirements.yml](https://github.com/jenkins-x/jenkins-x-boot-config/blob/master/jx-requirements.yml) file.

 {{% pageinfo %}}
 **NOTE** Jenkins X creates repositories per default as private.
 This can cause issues when evaluating Jenkins X with GitHub, using a free GitHub _organisation_ to hold the various created (environment) repositories as free organization accounts do not have access to private repos.
 Using a personal Github account is not an issue though, as free private accounts have unlimited private repos.